 |NAICS Codes:||322130 322122 322121 322110|

 Companies in this industry primarily manufacture pulp, paper, and paperboard.
-Major US companies include Boise, Clearwater Paper, Wausau Paper and units of integrated manufacturers International Paper, Georgia-Pacific, and Weyerhaeuser.
+Major US companies include Clearwater Paper, KapStone Paper, Verso, and units of integrated manufacturers International Paper, Georgia-Pacific, and Weyerhaeuser.
 Major companies based outside the US include Nippon Paper (Japan), Smurfit Kappa (Ireland), and Stora Enso (Finland).

-Paper accounts for 55 percent of US industry revenue, paperboard for 35 percent, and pulp for 5 percent.
-Other products include newsprint, and nonwood pulp from cotton, straw, rag, flax, de-inked scrap paper and bagasse (the outer stalk of sugar cane), and byproducts such as turpentine and tall oil.
+Paper accounts for 55% of US industry revenue, paperboard for 35%, and pulp for 5%.
+Other products include newsprint; nonwood pulp from cotton, straw, rag, flax, de-inked scrap paper and bagasse (the outer stalk of sugar cane); and byproducts such as turpentine and tall oil.
 Within the paper segment, major products are tissue papers, uncoated sheet papers, and coated printing papers.
 Paperboard is used mainly to make boxes and other containers.Buy Now